Side-by-side portraits of Jane Fonda from 1960 (left) and 2024 (right)

 Denzel Washington now

 The winner of two Academy Awards, two Golden Globes, and a Tony Award, Washington has split his time between the screen and the stage.
 Throughout the current century, some of his biggest hits include "Remember the Titans," "Training Day," "The Manchurian Candidate," and "The Equalizer."
 A force behind the scenes as well, he's acted as a producer and director on several envelope-pushing projects like 2016's "Fences."
-Washington will next appear in 2024's "Gladiator II," the long-awaited follow-up to director Ridley Scott's 2000 blockbuster "Gladiator."
+In 2024, Washington starred in "Gladiator II," the long-awaited follow-up to director Ridley Scott's 2000 blockbuster "Gladiator."

 Julia Roberts at the start